-Hospitality: Recent studies have shown that hotels spend on average about 60% of their utility costs on electricity.
-Annually, hotels spend an average of $770 per room on electricity costs according to the EPA Energy Star Building Statistics.
-So a 90-unit hotel will spend close to $70,000 a year on room electricity costs.
-Energy costs continue to rise and hoteliers looking to cut their energy costs can do so by utilizing Intus Windows and their triple pane window technology in the hotel public areas and guest rooms.
+Hospitality: Recent studies have shown that hotels spend on average of about 60% of their utility costs on electricity.
+Annually, hotels spend an average of $770 per room on electricity costs according to EPA Energy Star Building Statistics.
+This means a conventional 90-unit hotel will spend close to $70,000 a year on room electricity costs alone.
+Energy costs continue to rise, but hoteliers can cut their energy costs dramatically by utilizing Intus Windows in their hotels – from public areas such as the lobby, restaurants or breakfast areas, and guest rooms.

 Institutional: The low solar heat gain coefficient of insulating glazing, combined with the low U-values, reduces heating and cooling demand significantly.
-According to the MCN Build, the cost of the Intus system proved to be 30% less than the otherwise installed aluminum double-paned system; thus saving both the builder, and even more important, Capital City Public Charter school, as much as $300,000.00 dollars and $72,695.00 estimated saving in energy consumption a year.
+According to MCN Build, the cost of Intus fenestration system proved to be 30% less than the alternative aluminum double-pane system.
+This saved the builder a significant sum, and even more importantly, Capital City Public Charter school, as much as $300,000.00, and $72,695.00 estimated savings in energy consumption annually.

-Residential or single multi-family unit homes: Prototype for affordable housing that drastically cuts energy consumption by 85 percent.
-The housing unit can perform so well to limits energy consumption to 4.75 KBTU per square foot, per year.
-According to Linda Metropulos, sustainability and development consultant with ACTION-Housing, that amounts to just 10 to 15 percent of what a typical house uses.
+Residential or Single Multi-Family Unit Homes: Energy efficient homes, such as Passive Houses, can cut energy consumption by up to 90% , equating to massive annual savings.
+Housing units can limit energy consumption up to 4.75 KBTU per square foot, per year.
+According to Linda Metropulos, sustainability and development consultant with ACTION-Housing, that amounts to just 10% to 15% of what a typical house uses!

 Project reference: http://www.popcitymedia.com/devnews/heidelberg103112.aspx

 What is the Heat Loss Through Intus Windows?